chrisguiney/amqp_rest/README.md

 =========

 A thin RESTful interface on top of AMQP, writen in go.
 Useful for applications written in languages like php, that will open a connection, send one message, and exit.

+This is still very much proof of concept/pre-alpha